Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 The number of parallel tasks is equal to the number of samples.
 A sample may have multiple pairs of input fastq.
 The `align_reads_to_contigs.sh` script will find all fastq pairs belonging to a sample using the sample ID.
 So it is critical that your sample IDs are unique within the cohort (see note in 'Configuration/sample info' section above).

 Metadata is added to the BAM from 2 places: 1) Platform and sequencing centre are derived from the config, and 2) flowcell and lane are derived from the fastq read IDs.
 The method of extracting flowcell and lane assumes standard Illumina read ID format (flowcell in field 3 and lane in field 4 of a colon (:) delimited string.
-If this is not correct, please update the method of extracting flowcell and lane within part 3 'Align' in `align_reads_to_contigs.sh`.
+If this is not correct, please update the method of extracting flowcell and lane at [Part 3 Align target reads to assemblies](#32-align-target-reads-to-assemblies) within `align_reads_to_contigs.sh`.

 Make the inputs:
 ```